PhenomicAI/bascvi/README.md

 ## Training BAscVI

-Please refer to the template config files under ml_benchmarking/config/templates which can be run using python scripts/run_config.py -c PATH_TO_CONFIG.
+Please refer to the template config files under `ml_benchmarking/config/templates` which can be run using `python scripts/run_config.py -c PATH_TO_CONFIG`.

 ## License